Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - See changes to `DeviceClient`.
 - Reduced access levels to classes and methods that were never intended to be public where possible.

+#### Notable additions

+- The client can now be re-opened after it has been closed.
+It cannot be re-opened after it has been disposed, though.
+Also, subscriptions do not carry over when the client is re-opened.

 ### IoT hub service client